karlseguin/dcache/readme.md

 DCache.get(:users, key)
 ```

 Returns the value from the cache.
 Returns `nil` if the key isn't found or if the value is expired.
+Use `entry/1` or `entry/2` to retrieve expired items.

 ### del/1 & del/2
 ```elixir